 - ½ cup vegan mayonnaise (store-bought or homemade; for the oil-free option use our tofu mayo- I used the thick and creamy version for the photos but the regular version works too)

-- 1 tbsp Dijon mustard (use certified GF if needed)
+- 1 tablespoon Dijon mustard (use certified GF if needed)

-- 1-2 tbsp chopped scallions, depending on preference
+- 1-2 tablespoon chopped scallions, depending on preference

-- 2 tsp dried dill weed (substitute 2 tablespoons chopped fresh dill if desired)
+- 2 teaspoon dried dill weed (substitute 2 tablespoons chopped fresh dill if desired)